SparkyJustice/hmcts-pcq-sscs-prototype/docs/documentation/tips-and-tricks.md

 ### How to include an Alpha banner

-    {% from 'phase-banner/macro.njk' import govukPhaseBanner %}
+    {% from 'govuk/components/phase-banner/macro.njk' import govukPhaseBanner %}

     {{ govukPhaseBanner({
       tag: {
         text: "alpha"
       },
-      html: 'This is a new service - your <a href="#" class="govuk-link govuk-!-font-size-19">feedback</a> will help us to improve it.'
+      html: 'This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it.'
     }) }}

 ### How to include a Beta banner

-    {% from 'phase-banner/macro.njk' import govukPhaseBanner %}
+    {% from 'govuk/components/phase-banner/macro.njk' import govukPhaseBanner %}

     {{ govukPhaseBanner({
       tag: {
         text: "beta"
       },
-      html: 'This is a new service - your <a href="#" class="govuk-link govuk-!-font-size-19">feedback</a> will help us to improve it.'
+      html: 'This is a new service - your <a href="#" class="govuk-link">feedback</a> will help us to improve it.'
     }) }}